COMMON BROWN LEMUR

 Appearance

-These slender and elegant lemurs have a dense and soft caramel color pelage, hence their name.
-Males and females have the same coloring—a characteristic unique to this Eulemur species.
-Their long, bushy tail is the same color as the rest of their body.
-The shiny fur covering their head and snout is black.
-The delicate features of their faces are highlighted by two round bright orange eyes that face forward—which tells us these lemurs have binocular vision and therefore have good depth perception.
+The delicate features of their faces are highlighted by two round, bright orange eyes that face forward, which tells us these lemurs have binocular vision and therefore have good depth perception.
 A reflector membrane, the tapetum lucidum, located behind the retina, makes their eyes glow at night and enhances their night vision.

-Their forelimbs are shorter than their legs.
+Common brown lemur forelimbs are shorter than their legs.
 Their thighs are muscular and their legs long, a useful feature that allows them to take long leaps and appear as if they were flying between branches.

 Their hands and feet are thin with five long digits.
 Opposable thumbs and toes afford a secure grip on branches.
 Their palms and the bottoms of their feet are bare and ridged, like ours.
-The second digit on their feet, the toilet claw, has a long pointy nail that they use for grooming.
+The second digit on their feet, the toilet claw, has a long, pointy nail that they use for grooming.
+Their long, bushy tail is the same color as the rest of their body.
+It helps lemurs keep their balance as they walk or leap through the canopy.

 Diet

-In recent years, with an ever-shrinking habitat, brown lemurs occasionally resort to foraging in agricultural areas—especially crops of guava fruit—which puts them in conflict with farmers who may trap or kill them as pests.
+In recent years, with an ever-shrinking habitat, common brown lemurs occasionally resort to foraging in agricultural areas—especially crops of guava fruit—which puts them in conflict with farmers who may trap or kill them as pests.

 Behavior and Lifestyle